ProgSoc/ProgComp2024/comp/fill/prob.md

 ## Input
-The input is in a comma separated list with values, `0` for an empty pixel or `1` for a filled pixel.
+The input is in a comma-separated list with values, `0` for an empty pixel or `1` for a filled pixel.
 The image will be a crudely drawn circle
 ```
 0, 0, 0, 0, 0
 0, 1, 1, 1, 0